yourealwaysbe/js-osm/README.md

 Direct your browser to index.html.
-Either download the currently viewable area using the "Download View" button, or download some OSM PBF files -- possibly from [here](http://download.geofabrik.de/) -- and load them with the button on the bottom.
+Either download the currently viewable area using the "Download View" button, or download some OSM PBF files -- possibly from [here](http://download.geofabrik.de/) --, store them in the js-osm directory, and load them with the button on the bottom.

 Notes